rusty-reebs/til/javascript.md

 `document.getElementById("popupform").style.display = "block"; // makes form appear`
 `document.getElementById("popupform").style.display = "none"; // makes form disappear`

+# Buttons

+Can disable a button after clicking, for example, or at end of process/game.
+`document.getElementById("myBtn").disabled = true;`

 # Methods

 The array.forEach() method calls a provided callback function once for each element in an array.